 This lovely historic village in the Overberg offers magnificent mountain views with the Klein River running through it.
 The village offers plenty of interesting antique stores, restaurants, vineyards and coffee shops and adventure-seekers will not be disappointed with activities including horse riding, boat cruises, hikes, bird watching and even Great White Shark Cage diving within easy reach.
 Stanford is a popular wedding destination with its magical wooded glens fringed by trees and canopies, a village green with a rustic old church and lots of interesting photo backdrops.

 39. De Hoop

-The De Hoop nature reserve and marine protected area is just east of Cape Agullas, a rocky headland which marks the geographic southern tip of Africa and the beginning of the dividing line between the Atlantic and Indian Oceans.
+The De Hoop nature reserve and marine protected area is just east of Cape Agulhas, a rocky headland which marks the geographic southern tip of Africa and the beginning of the dividing line between the Atlantic and Indian Oceans.
 Far away from the city lights, visit De Hoop for stunning outdoor activities (including biking and hiking) and whale watching.
 This nature reserve with its fynbos vegetation forms part of the world’s smallest and most threatened plant kingdom – the Cape Floral Kingdom.

 40. Garden Route

 The Overberg area continues along the N2 into the Garden Route – an extraordinary region, blessed with a mild climate, year-round rainfall, and unique vegetation.
 One of the features of the Garden Route is the Outeniqua Mountain Pass between George and Oudtshoorn, which is considered to be one of the world’s most beautiful railway passes.
 If you cannot do it by rail, the road linking the towns will expose you to some of the scenic beauty of the area.
 Visitors who travel along the Garden Route will discover many of its gems along the way, including the stunning coastal town of Wilderness on the Kaaiman’s River.